CentOS-PaaS-SIG/linchpin/docs/source/azure.rst

 | vm_password      | true       | string        | image             |                 |
 +------------------+------------+---------------+-------------------+-----------------+

-#If you declare both public and private image, only the private will be taken
+⚫ If you declare both public and private image, only the private will be taken

 Credentials Management
 ----------------------